voxel51/fiftyone-teams-app-deploy/helm/README.md

 Storage credentials no longer need to be mounted into containers with appropriate environment variables being set; users with `Admin` permissions can use `/settings/cloud_storage_credentials` in the Web UI to add supported storage credentials.

-FiftyOne Teams v1.1.0 continues to support the use of environment variables to set storage credentials in the application context but is providing an alternate configuration path for future functionality.
+FiftyOne Teams version 1.1.1 continues to support the use of environment variables to set storage credentials in the application context but is providing an alternate configuration path for future functionality.

 #### Environment Proxies

-FiftyOne Teams now supports routing traffic through proxy servers; this can be configured by setting the following environment variables on all containers in the environment (`*.env`):
+FiftyOne Teams version 1.1.1 supports routing traffic through proxy servers; this can be configured by setting the following environment variables on all containers in the environment (`*.env`):

 ```
 http_proxy: http://proxy.yourcompany.tld:3128
 https_proxy: https://proxy.yourcompany.tld:3128
-no_proxy: apiSettings.service.name, appSettings.service.name, teamsAppSettings.service.name
+no_proxy: <apiSettings.service.name>, <appSettings.service.name>, <teamsAppSettings.service.name>
 HTTP_PROXY: http://proxy.yourcompany.tld:3128
 HTTPS_PROXY: https://proxy.yourcompany.tld:3128
-NO_PROXY: apiSettings.service.name, appSettings.service.name, teamsAppSettings.service.name
+NO_PROXY: <apiSettings.service.name>, <appSettings.service.name>, <teamsAppSettings.service.name>

 ```